 М3 Animal Welfare Officer Each company must have at least one designated Company Animal Welfare Officer (AWO).
 The Company AWO is the individual designated as responsible for ensuring the implementation of animal welfare policies and for monitoring operations to help ensure that high standards of animal welfare are being provided to the animals at all times.
-Auditor note: The owner/ operator or license manager may designate him or herself as the AWO.
-O Yes O No O N/A /10 Μ4 Annual Self-Evaluation of Animal Welfare Each site must have records of a self-evaluation (-assessment/ -audit) of animal welfare, conducted once yearly at a minimum.
-The self-evaluation (-assessment/ -audit) must include evaluation of management, as well as the animals' environment and the condition of the animals themselves at each site.
-It is recommended that the producer conduct a mock audit using the American Humane Certified TM Animal Welfare Audit Tool OR the producer may follow company or other protocols for self-evaluation/ mock audits that meet the above criteria.
-Where the self-evaluation (-assessment/ -audit) identified non-conformances, records either must describe the corrective actions that were taken to address the non-conformance, or must detail the timeline for full implementation of corrective actions including intermediate steps.
-The self-evaluation (-assessment/ -audit) must include the evaluation of existing company protocols related to animal welfare for effectiveness.
-Records must note any changes that were made as a result.
-Auditor note: Score this question as either "Yes" or "No".
-O Yes O No /10
+O Yes O No O N/A /10 M 4 Annual Self-Evaluation of Animal Welfare Each site must have records of a self-evaluation (-assessment/ -audit) of animal welfare, conducted once yearly at a minimum. □ The self-evaluation (-assessment/ -audit) must include evaluation of management, as well as the animals' environment and the condition of the animals themselves at each site.
+It is recommended that the producer conduct a mock audit using the American Humane Certified TM Animal Welfare Audit Tool OR the producer may follow company or other protocols for self-evaluation/ mock audits that meet the above criteria. □ Where the self-evaluation (-assessment/ -audit) identified non-conformances, records either must describe the corrective actions that were taken to address the non-conformance, or must detail the timeline for full implementation of corrective actions including intermediate steps. □ The self-evaluation (-assessment/ -audit) must include the evaluation of existing company protocols related to animal welfare for effectiveness.
+Records must note any changes that were made as a result. ➤ Auditor note: Score this question as either "Yes" or "No".
+O Yes O No /10 Offic ce Records & Documentation M5 Records of Production Comprehensive production records must be available for at least one year in electronic, graphic, or tabular form for each flock cycle, recording performance parameters including but not limited to: animal movement logs (i.e. dates of placement and of loading); target turkey weights and age of flock at loading; numbers of mortalities (with reasons stated, if known); numbers of cull birds (with reasons stated); and feed intake and water consumption. ☐ Yes☐ No☐ N/A /3 M6 Building Checklists Records must be available for at least one year for each house with the following information for previous and current flocks in that house: total floor area available; total number of birds placed; target weight of birds at loading; total numbers of waterers and feeders; and target air quality parameters and ammonia levels. ☐ Yes☐ No☐ N/A /3